 ONLINE LIVE STREAM EVENT

 For those requiring a Certificate of Attendance, certificates will be issued upon successful completion of a post-training quiz with a minimum score of 75% (multiple attempts allowed).
 Certificates will indicate the number of direct education hours (3), not including breaks.
-Certificates may be used to qualify for eligibility for Continuing Education Credits from licensing boards and professional colleges; it is recommended that you contact your college or association to confirm its requirements and the workshop's eligibility for CEU's.
+Certificates may be used to qualify for eligibility for Continuing Education Credits from licensing boards and professional colleges; it is the participant’s responsibility to contact their college or association to confirm its requirements and the workshop's eligibility for CEU's / CE’s.
 This workshop has been pre-approved for 3 continuing education hours by the CACCF.

 An administrative fee of $50 will be charged for all cancellations.
 Cancellation 14 or more days prior to the workshop date – receive a refund, less $50 administration fee.
 Cancellation less than 14 days prior to the workshop date – receive a credit, less $50 administration fee, to be applied to a future workshop.
 No credit or refund will be issued if you do not notify us in advance of the workshop date.
 You may transfer your registration to another individual at no extra cost.
 In this case, please notify Mission: Empowerment of the name of the alternate person.
 The organizers reserve the right to cancel the event due to instructor illness, extreme weather, under-enrollment or other unforeseen circumstances.
 If a workshop is cancelled, any registration payment will be returned in full.
 Liability is limited to a refund of workshop/live-stream fees only.